LILAS4SOILS

 Project Description

-LILAS4SOILS addresses the challenging climate situation that affects southern European agricultural soils, particularly in the rapidly warming Mediterranean region.
-The project focuses on implementing Carbon Farming Practices (CFPs) to promote climate adaptation and mitigation.
+LILAS4SOILS tackles the increasing climate pressures on Southern European agricultural soils, especially in the Mediterranean.
+The project supports the adoption of Carbon Farming Practices (CFPs) to improve climate adaptation and mitigation.

 Our Living Lab countries